jina-ai/jina/docs/advanced/hub/push-executor.md

 ## Update published Executors

-To override or update a published Executor, you must have both `Name` and `SECRET`.
+To override or update a published Executor, you must have both `NAME` and `SECRET`.

 ```bash
 jina hub push [--public/--private] --force <NAME> --secret <SECRET> <path_to_executor_folder>